rihck/aws-cloud-practitioner-exam-study/AWSCloudPractitionerEssentials.md

 Serverless: You can't see or access the underlying infrastructure that are hosting your app (so you also don't have to manage, like patching, etc)

+**AWS Lambda**: Where you can `upload your code` in a "Lambda Function", `configure a Trigger`, the server `waits for the Trigger`, when the trigger is Met, the code is run in a env you should not worry about it.
+AWS Lambda scale your Lambda functions according to your workload input.